On the Mordell-Weil Ranks of supersingular abelian varieties over $\mathbb{Z}_p^2$-extensions: Introduction

 \subsection{Work of Lei--Sprung}

 {In \cite{LeiSprung2020} (see also \cite{Spr21} for a less technical exposition), Lei and Sprung consider the special case of elliptic curves defined over $\Q$ and the base field $F=K$, an imaginary {quadratic} field in which $p$ splits.
 The Mordell--Weil rank of {$E$} at the $n$-th layer of a $\Z_p$-extension of $K$ is know to be of the form $ap^n + O(1)$ where $a$ is an integer called the growth number.
 When $E$ has ordinary reduction at $p$, this growth number $a$ is equal to $0$ for the cyclotomic $\Z_p$-extension of $K$ by the works of Kato and Rohrlich.
-But works of \cite{Bertolini95}, \cite{Ne12}, \cite{Ho04}, \cite{Cor02} and \cite{Vat03} exhibit cases where $a=1$ along the anticyclotomic extension of $K$ when the root number of $E/K$ is $-1$.
+But works of \cite{Bertolini95}, \cite{Ne12}, \cite{Ho04}, \cite{Cor02} and \cite{Vat03} exhibit cases where $a=1$ along the anticyclotomic extension of $K$ when the root number of $E/K$ is $-1$ as it is predicted by Mazur's growth number conjecture \cite[\S 18, p.201]{MazGrowthNumber}.
 In the supersingular $p \geq 5$ case, \cite{longovigni} also finds $a=1$ under some assumptions.
 So along the anticyclotomic tower, the Mordell--Weil rank may be unbounded.
 Let $K_\infty$ be the $\Z_p^2$-extension of $K$ obtained as a compositum of the cyclotomic and the anticyclotomic extension of $K$.
 Let $K_n$ be a subfield of $K_\infty$ such that $\Gal(K_n/K)\cong (\Z/p^n\Z)^2$.
-Suppose the prime $p$ is supersingular, Lei and Sprung constructed four $\sharp/\flat$-Selmer groups for elliptic curves over the $\Zp^2$-extension $K_\infty$, generalizing works of Kim for the case $a_p=0$ \cite{kimdoublysigned}.
+Suppose the elliptic curve $E$ has good supersingular reduction at $p$, Lei and Sprung constructed four $\sharp/\flat$-Selmer groups for elliptic curves over the $\Zp^2$-extension $K_\infty$, generalizing works of Kim for the case $a_p=0$ \cite{kimdoublysigned}.
 Assume that $E$ is an elliptic curve over $\Q$ with conductor prime to $p$ and the class number of $K$ is coprime to $p$.
-Suppose that one of the four $\sharp/\flat$-Selmer groups is cotorsion, and when $a_p=0$, assumed that all the four signed Selmer groups are cotorsion.
-Then the main result shown by Lei and Sprung is that $\rank_{} E(K_n) =O(p^n)$.}
+When $p|a_p$, but $a_p\neq 0$, suppose that one of the four $\pm\pm$-Selmer groups defined by Kim \cite{kimdoublysigned} is cotorsion.
+Then, Lei and Sprung show that $\rank_{} E(K_n) =O(p^n)$.
+In the case $a_p=0$, they show that $\rank_{} E(K_n) =O(p^n)$ under the assumption that all of the four $\sharp/\flat\sharp/\flat$-Selmer groups they defined are cotorsion.